Human Health and Nutritional Sciences

 Program Requirements

-The Department offers programs of study leading to an MSc by thesis and an MSc by coursework and project.
+The Department offers programs of study leading to an MSc by thesis and an MSc by course work and project.
 Students enrol in one of these two study options.
 Within the MSc thesis study option, students must complete a minimum of 1.5 graduate credits and defend an acceptable thesis, which comprises an account of the student's research.
-Within the MSc coursework study option, students must complete a minimum of 4.0 graduate credits, which include credits for research experience.
+Within the MSc course work study option, students must complete a minimum of 4.0 graduate credits, which includes credits for research experience.

 Thesis

-In addition they must successfully complete courses totaling not fewer than 1.5 graduate credits.
+In addition they must successfully complete courses totalling not fewer than 1.5 graduate credits.
 The graduate credits of course work will consist of:

 - at least one of: